 Our Guide to Angkor Wat and Angkor Archaeological Park is an insider’s guide.
-We live in Siem Reap and visit the temples regularly, making this one of the most comprehensive and up to date guides you’ll find online.
-Our guide to Angkor Wat and Angkor Archaeological Park covers how to get to Angkor, opening hours, dress code, new ticket prices, and so much more.
+We live in Siem Reap, just 15 minutes from Angkor Wat and visit the temples regularly, making this one of the most comprehensive and up to date guides you’ll find online.
+Our guide to Angkor Wat and Angkor Archaeological Park covers how to get to Angkor, opening hours, dress code, new ticket prices, and much more.

 Angkor Wat in Cambodia is captivating.
 The breathtaking temple city and other archaeological wonders at Angkor Archaeological Park near Siem Reap are some of the world’s most spellbinding temple ruins.
 Trust me on this, as I live 15 minutes away from Angkor Wat and I’m at the temples every few weeks.